cdaringe/rad/assets/site/0005-manual.md

 The above file has exactly two tasks--`meet` and `greet`!
 Simple!

-`rad` will look in the working directory for your radfile by default. if you so choose, you are welcome place it elsewhere, and tell rad where to find it using the `-r/--radfile` flag.
+`rad` will look in the working directory for your radfile by default.
+If you so choose, you may place `rad.ts` elsewhere, and tell rad where to find it using the `-r/--radfile` flag.
 Next up, let's define those tasks.

 ### Tasks

 Tasks can take a couple of different forms.
 Generally, you can simply refer to the `Task` type in your radfile and get cracking.
-Let's write a few _tasks_ of each type.
+Let's write a few tasks of each type.

 #### Command tasks